m417z/ntdoc/descriptions/system_pagefile_information.md

 Structure `SYSTEM_PAGEFILE_INFORMATION` is used as a result of call `NtQuerySystemInformation` with `SystemPageFileInformation` information class.
-If contains information about currently instaled Paged Files (files used by system for swap paged pool memory to disk).
+If contains information about currently installed Paged Files (files used by system for swap paged pool memory to disk).

 ### NextEntryOffset